-What Happens If an Unlicensed Driver Crashes Your Car?
-2025
+What If An Unlicensed Driver Crashes Your Car?
+(June 2025)

 Summary

-- Insurance policies typically won’t cover accidents involving unlicensed drivers, leaving you responsible for property damage and injuries.
+- Insurance likely won’t cover accidents involving unlicensed drivers.

 There are nearly 100 million cars in the U.S., although car ownership rates have dropped steadily for the past few decades.
 A state-issued driver's license is required to drive a vehicle on public roadways legally.
 Nevertheless, many people continue to drive on expired or suspended licenses.
 But what happens if you allow someone without a license to get behind the wheel, and they crash your car?